 Default Apn Type:

-As the name implies, this is the APN which is used for the al data connection for all types of requirements unless another type of APN is not set up explicitly.
+As the name implies, this is the APN that is used for all data connections for all types of requirements unless another type of APN is not set up explicitly.
 A mobile operator may have multiple APNs configured in HLR for a subscriber, out of which one is the default.

 DUN Apn Type:

 DUN is for Dial-Up Networking connections for the internet.
 The dial-up is the older method for an internet connection.
 So this APN type is not used.

 FOTA Apn Type: